-The fourth of July: cookouts, swimming, and fireworks.
-Watching the bursts of colors and designs in the night sky is a family favorite, but not everyone is clear on what is and isn’t legal.
+Summertime in North Carolina means cookouts, swimming, and fireworks.
+Watching the bursts of color in the night sky is a family favorite, but not everyone is clear on what is and isn’t legal.
 People travel to visit loved ones from near and far, sometimes crossing state borders.
-With so many fireworks on sale near those borders, people might wonder about what’s legal in North Carolina.
+With so many fireworks on sale near those borders, it’s important to know what’s legal here in North Carolina before lighting a fuse.

 The fireworks that are illegal in North Carolina are legal to use in both Georgia and South Carolina.
-However, if you buy the fireworks in another state where they are legal, but bring them into North Carolina, the fireworks are still illegal and you can face punishment.
+But it is important to note that if you buy the fireworks in another state where they are legal and bring them into North Carolina, the fireworks are still illegal and you will face punishment for their use.

-Don’t forget about your pets.
-Pets aren’t as excited about fireworks as we humans.
+Finally, don’t forget about your pets.
+Pets aren’t as usually excited about fireworks as humans and about a local fireworks display.
 Learn more about keeping your furry friends safe and happy.